Paper Mache Recipe

 Glue/ PVA Recipe

-2 parts glue for one part water.
+Make this recipe with two parts glue for one part water.

 Paper Mache Pots

-Using the glue/PVA paper mache recipe & the method of layering torn pieces of paper.
+I am using the glue/PVA paper mache recipe & the method of layering torn pieces of paper.

-Using the glue/PVA paper mache recipe again & the method of layering torn pieces of paper.
+I was using the glue/PVA paper mache recipe again & the method of layering torn pieces of paper.